SpaceXpanse/libspex/sidechannel/README.md

-More advanced tasks are implemented in the `sidechannel` library:  They contain, for instance, event loops that automatically poll the state of a channel from a Xaya GSP to update the local state, or provide the tools necessary to build the on-chain parts for a channel-application easily based on a SpaceXpanse GSP.
+More advanced tasks are implemented in the `sidechannel` library:  They contain, for instance, event loops that automatically poll the state of a channel from a SpaceXpanse GSP to update the local state, or provide the tools necessary to build the on-chain parts for a channel-application easily based on a SpaceXpanse GSP.